MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/automated.md

 Some reported issues may not reflect actual problems.
 Consider the context and user experience to confirm if an issue is relevant.

 ### Dynamic Content & States
-Interact with the page to expose hidden elements or different states, such as opening menus, launching dialogs, or expanding accordions.
-Re-run the scan if newly revealed elements might have issues.
+axe DevTools **will only** scan the current state of elements on the page.
+Prior to beginning a test, interact with the page to expose hidden elements or different states, such as opening menus, launching dialogs, or expanding accordions.
+Re-run the scan if newly revealed elements might have issues that were not caught before.

 ### If Results Differ Between Browsers
 Tests may vary by browser due to differences in how each handles certain page elements.
 Focus on consistent issues that clearly affect users and be sure to perform automated tests in both Chrome/Edge and Firefox.